Stop Spending and Start Saving

 Mint

-Once you create your account and link your bank and credit card accounts, Mint automatically downloads your transactions and categorizes them for you.
+By creating an account and linking your bank and credit card accounts, Mint automatically imports your transactions and categorizes them on your behalf.

 mastering mint book

-We literally wrote the book on how to make a budget with Mint!
+We wrote a book on how to make a budget with Mint!

 You Need A Budget

-If that’s the case, Mint and similar budgeting apps are a bit harder to work with.
-But You Need A Budget (YNAB) is just what you’re looking for.
+If that’s your situation, Mint and similar budgeting apps might be more challenging to manage.
+However, You Need A Budget (YNAB) could be exactly what you’re searching for.

 YNAB uses a method known as Zero-Based Budgeting.